llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 Function Resource Usage
 -----------------------

-The function resource information (e.g., number of VGPRs) required depends on all of its callees' function resources.
-The expression to denote these resources should, therefore, be described as the propagative of its callees' equivalent expressions.
-Said expressions are generated and emitted (as symbols) by the compiler when compiling to either assembly or object format and should not be overwritten or redefined.
+A function's resource usage depends on each of its callees' resource usage.
+The expressions used to denote resource usage reflect this by propagating each callees' equivalent expressions.
+Said expressions are emitted as symbols by the compiler when compiling to either assembly or object format and should not be overwritten or redefined.

-The following describes all emitted function resource usage information:
+The following describes all emitted function resource usage symbols:

   .. table:: Function Resource Usage:
      :name: function-usage-table